A Brief Treatise on Inspiration, Infallability, and Inerrancy

 Modern translations are the product of extremely reliable texts that date back to as early as 125 A.D. (a parchment of John 18 dating back to this time still exists on display at University of Manchester, England).
 We have more than 5,300 copies or pieces of New Testament documents and scholars poor over these copies for years before creating a translation.
 What is amazing is the fact that the differences are slight and miniscule.
 The oldest complete manuscript of the Old Testament (Codex Leningradensis) dates from 1006 A.D.
 However, when this text is compared with like texts of the Dead Sea Scrolls (dating from about 150 B.C. to 100 A.D.) there is essentially little difference.
 This demonstrates the reliability of multiple copies over more than 1000 years of transmission!
 Of those differences that do exist (spelling, grammar), there are no concerns over the meaning of the text.
 Hence, God’s Word is kept in tact.
 To the best of my knowledge, there is no finer work on historical reliability of Scripture than F. F. Bruce’s The New Testament Documents: Are They Reliable?

-As for multiple translations: It is simply a fact that no language can be exactly translated to another.
-And, due to semantics (the way in which language evolves through usage) it is necessary to freshly translate Scripture for each new generation so as to convey God’s Word to the world.
+As for multiple translations: It is well known that no language can be exactly translated to another.
+And, due to semantics (the way in which language evolves through usage), it is necessary to freshly translate Scripture for each new generation so as to convey God’s Word to the world.
 Personally, I recommend using multiple translations.
 For the new believer, The New Living Translation is excellent and faithful to the original intent.
 The 2011 New International Version is my preference.
 For study, The New American Standard (updated), The Revised Standard, and The English Standard Version are the most literal (word-for-word) translations available to date.

 Finally, virtually every translation will have a preface that explains how the translation came about and everyone is encouraged to read that carefully to understand the philosophy of the translators.
 At the end of the day, every Christian can be sure that what Scripture says God says.